dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 statements will also have incremented the counter!
 That is why the post step needs to be performed every time, namely, restoring the counter back to the value it had at the beginning of the current call.
-One can think of this process as maintaining a stack of variable names, when going depth-first into the list of statements.
+One can think of this process as maintaining a stack of variable names, when going down the list of statements.

 ### Exceptions